-We are again in the month of the winter solstice.
+We are again in the week of the winter solstice.
 Not an ideal gardening season, but a good time for reading and contemplation.
-This darkest month always makes me think of life’s magic and mystery – and the plants associated with human myth and legend, whose roots run deep in both.
+This darkest month of the year always makes me think of life’s magic and mystery – and the plants associated with human myth and legend, whose roots run deep in both.

 If you prefer, you could choose to find the mystic origins of our modern Christmas tree in the tradition that describes Martin Luther (1483 to 1546), wandering at night in a dark mid-winter wood.
 The story has it that he was overawed by the starry sky sparkling through the branches of the evergreens.
 He cut a small fir and took it home for his family to enjoy, decorating it with candles to replicate the effect of the night sky.